ni/webvi-examples/Guides/CSS/README.md

 Though it is possible to inline your CSS into the WebVI source HTML, it is better practice to keep your CSS declaration separate from the HTML in separate files with a `.css` file extension.
 And then any number of pages can include those styles easily.

-In LabVIEW NXG, this means adding `.css` files to your Web Application components in your project and then including `<link>` references in the HTML Source Panel of any VIs that you want to style.
+In G Web Development Software, this means adding `.css` files to your Web Application components in your project and then including `<link>` references in the HTML Source Panel of any VIs that you want to style.
 This will cause your WebVI to be styled at all times.
 You can also do this without editing the HTML Source of a WebVI using a JSLI document, but this is a more advanced technique.

-It is common to edit the CSS file outside of the LabVIEW process.
-If you have edited the CSS while the WebVI panel is open in LabVIEW NXG, the panel will not automatically detect the changes.
+It is common to edit the CSS file outside of the G Web process.
+If you have edited the CSS while the WebVI panel is open in G Web Development Software, the panel will not automatically detect the changes.
 We suggest that you make a trivial edit to the HTML source of the WebVI, such as adding/removing a space character, and upon approving that change, the CSS style will be refreshed from the CSS file on disk.
 Closing and re-opening the WebVI will also cause it to detect changes to external CSS.